KiraCore/tools/README.md

 # download desired files and the corresponding .sig file from: https://github.com/KiraCore/tools/releases

 # verify signature of downloaded files
+# NOTE: You might need insecure-ignore-tlog and/or insecure-ignore-sct if you verify old signatures from before v2.0.0
 cosign verify-blob --key=./cosign.pub --signature=./<file>.sig ./<file> --insecure-ignore-tlog --insecure-ignore-sct
 ```